-This read-write register controls the power management features and the PME pin of the device.
+This read-write register controls the power management features of the device.
 The ready state of the device be determined via the Device Ready (READY) bit of this register.

 This register can be read while the device is in the reset or not ready / power savings states without leaving the host interface in an intermediate state.
 If the host interface is in a reset state, returned data may be invalid.